 See table of useful commands (cheat sheet) when dealing with swap files at the bottom of this article.

 You need to create a big file the size of your swap.
-Use dd
+Use dd or fallocate.

 ex: